Zhuge Jing: Conversation with Sun Hao

-Sun Hao once asked Zhuge Jing in court, "Gracious minister Zhongsi, what are you thinking about?"
-Zhuge Jing told him, "When at home I think of filial piety; when at work I think of devotion; when with friends I think of trust; that's all there is to think about."
+Sun Hao once asked Zhuge Jing in court, "Gracious minister, since your courtesy name is Zhongsi, what are you thinking about?"
+Zhuge Jing answered, "When at home I think of filial piety; when serving the sovereign I think of devotion; when with friends I think of trust; that's all there is to think about."

 In Romance of the Three Kingdoms

 Zhuge Jing appears as a minor character in Luo Guanzhong's 14th century historical novel, Romance of the Three Kingdoms, which romanticizes the events before and during the Three Kingdoms period.
 He appears in the final chapter of the novel, Chapter 120, which covers the Conquest of Wu by Jin.
 He and Shen Ying followed Zhang Ti to resist the invading Jin forces at Niuzhu (牛渚; in present day, Ma'anshan, Anhui).
 As Jin marched into Wu with little difficulty, Zhang Ti sent the two generals to check on the enemy advances.
 When reports of a strong Jin army arriving reached the generals, the two rushed in a panic to inform Zhang Ti about the situation.
 Jing was convinced that Wu was lost and urged Zhang Ti to flee.
 After his proposal was rejected, he wept and left Zhang Ti and Shen Ying to their fate.